Game Management Unit 44B

 A portion of the unit north of I-10 and east of highway 95 has been annexed by the Town of Quartzsite but is still open to hunting as part of an agreement between the Town and the Arizona Game and Fish Department.

 Overview: Unit 44B is divided into two units (north and south) for the Bighorn Sheep hunt.
-Population surveys are conducted every three years with the most recent in 2014 and the next survey planned for October 2017.
+Population surveys are generally conducted every three years.

 In Unit 44B north, recent surveys suggest this population is at its highest levels since the mid 1980’s including a large number of adult rams.
 Most of the sheep in this unit can be found between I-10 and the Plomosa Road, with a lot of herds concentrated in the greener areas following summer rains.
-The rams taken from this unit have average scores above 170 for the past three years.
+The rams taken from this unit have average scores above 170.
 Access for glassing is good off I-10 at Gold Nugget road and from Hwy 60 in Brenda.
 A network of off-road trails also provide access into the heart of the Plomosa Mountain Range.

-Overview: The deer population trend for 44B continues to be cyclic, fluctuating with annual rainfall.
-The current three and five year averages have shown some growth after two years in decline.
-A series of winter and spring storms should help improve the range condition going into the summer months.
+Overview: The deer population in 44B continues to fluctuate with seasonal rainfall.
 If summer storm patterns are widespread across the unit, hunters can expect the deer to also be widely dispersed.

 Areas: In this low desert habitat, desert mule deer typically use the vegetated drainages that flow out of the mountains and into larger wash systems for cover and movement.
 Several OHV trails encircle the Plomosa mountain range, crossing many of these washes.
 At the northwest corner of GMU 44B in the Plomosa’s is a complex of sand dunes that many hunters overlook but which can hold a number of deer.
 The small rolling hills between Brenda and the New Water Wilderness also provide plenty of habitat and cover for deer, but numbers are influenced by summer rains.